How to make the best of Brussels summer

 This former private home and its surroundings, nestled in Brussels’ Uccle neighbourhood, was turned into a museum in 1975.
 The building’s exterior, built in 1928 by banker and arts patron David van Buuren, is emblematic of the Amsterdam School, a movement known for its exuberant and dynamic style.
 The architectural gem houses art deco treasure: a captivating mix of furniture, carpets and stained glass, as well as sculptures and paintings that have remained in their original places.
 Its best visited in summer so you can enjoy the gardens, which include a labyrinth and a rose garden.
 At 1.2 hectares, the gardens are almost twice the size of Brussels' Grand Place.

-Read the most recent articles written by Sarah Schug - EU expansion: How close are the nine candidate states to membership?
+Read the most recent articles written by Sarah Schug - What did the war in Afghanistan mean for NATO – and the EU?

 Categories